Classical periodic orbits in extended phase space for spherical harmonic oscillator with spin-orbit coupling: Spin canonical variables and the classical equations of motion

-$\zeta$ is an arbitrary complex number, and $|\zeta\>$ forms a non-orthogonal, overcomplete set of spin state vectors.
+Here $\zeta$ is an arbitrary complex number and $|\zeta\>$ forms a nonorthogonal, overcomplete set of spin state vectors.
 The classical counterparts of the spin variables are defined through the expectation values of the spin operators as

 where the angles $\vartheta,\varphi$ are related to the complex parameter $\zeta$ by

 The semiclassical approximation to the coherent state path integral representation\cite{KurSuz80} derives the classical EOM as